Tomasz-Kluczkowski/Weather-App/README.md

     Model:
         finish_get_report()

-Data structure obtained from the API in finish_get_report:
+Data structure obtained from the API and stored in memory in
+finish_get_report:

     status (tuple): (error_status, [weather_dicts])